-Today's organisations need graduates with both good degrees and skills relevant to the workplace, i.e. employability skills.
+Contemporary organisations need graduates with a good degree and relevant skills.
 The University of Westminster is committed to developing employable graduates by ensuring that:

-- Career development skills are embedded in all courses - Opportunities for part-time work, placements and work-related learning activities are widely available to students - Staff continue to widen and strengthen the University's links with employers in all sectors, involving them in curriculum design and encouraging their participation in other aspects of the University's career education and guidance provision - Staff are provided with up-to-date data on labour market trends and employers' requirements, which will inform the service delivered to students.
+- Career development skills are embedded in all courses - Opportunities for part-time work, placements and work-related learning activities are promoted to students - Staff continue to widen and strengthen the University's links with employers in all sectors, involving them in curriculum design and encouraging their participation in other aspects of the University's career education and guidance provision - Staff are provided with up-to-date data on labour market trends and employers' requirements which will inform the service delivered to students.

 A Law degree, particularly one with an international dimension, is viewed as a valuable asset by a large group of employers across a broad range of sectors both legal and non-legal.
 This course will prepare students for a variety of legal careers including practice as a barrister, solicitor, legal clerk, paralegal or legal executive.
-Our graduates also pursue careers in business, accountancy, the Civil Service, education and local government, amongst others.
+Our graduates also pursue careers in business, accountancy, the Civil Service, education and local government,